-31 March 31 March
+31 March 2022 31 March 2023

-2021 2022

 £'000 £'000

-(20,026) Financial instrument creditors (27,567)
+(27,567) Financial instrument creditors (22,908)

-(5,739) Non-financial instrument creditors (13,446)
+(13,446) Non-financial instrument creditors (7,410

-(25,765) Total short term creditors (41,013)
+(41,013) Total short term creditors (30,318

-16d Financial liabilities at amortised cost (Long-term borrowing)
+Financial liabilities at amortised cost (Long-term borrowing)

-The Commissioner's borrowing strategy for 2021/22 was set in January 2021.
+The Commissioner's borrowing strategy for 2022/23 was set in February 2022.
 The PCC's chief objective when borrowing money is to strike an appropriately low risk balance between securing low interest costs and achieving cost certainty over the period for which funds are required.
 The flexibility to renegotiate loans should the OPCC's long-term plans change was deemed a secondary objective.

-Given the significant cuts to public expenditure and in particular to local government funding, the OPCC's borrowing strategy remained to address the key issue of affordability without compromising the longer-term stability of the debt portfolio.
-With short-term interest rates currently much lower than long-term rates, it was likely to be more cost effective in the short-term to use internal resources.
+The OPCC's borrowing strategy has been to address the key issue of affordability without compromising the longer-term stability of the debt portfolio.
+In recent years, short-term interest rates have been much lower than long-term rates, meaning it has been more cost effective in the short-term to use internal resources.
+Over the course of 2022/23, as interest rates continued to increase, the use of internal resources in lieu of borrowing has been kept under review, but it remained the case that the use of internal resources remained a more cost effective option rather than committing to new longer term borrowing.

-By doing so, the OPCC was able to reduce net borrowing costs (despite foregone investment income) and reduce overall treasury risk.
+Through the use of internal resources, the OPCC was able to reduce net borrowing costs (despite foregone investment income) and reduce overall treasury risk.
 The benefits of internal borrowing will be monitored regularly against the potential for incurring additional costs by deferring borrowing into future years when long-term borrowing rates are forecast to rise.

-No new long-term borrowing was taken out in 2020/21 due to a combination of the cost of carry and the level of internal balances and reserves which are available for temporary financing and to fund the capital programme.
+No new long-term borrowing was taken out in 2022/23 due to a combination of the cost of carry and the level of internal balances and reserves which are available for temporary financing and to fund the capital programme.